joannecheng/joannecheng.github.io/_posts/2023-09-12-recreating-richmond-map-part1.markdown

 ![]({{site.url}}/assets/img/posts/2023-09-richmond-nytimes/final_result_layers_small.jpg)

-In the next post, we'll add more layers to display paved surfaces and summer temperatures, as well as adding labels.
+In future posts, I'd like to share how to add more layers to display paved surfaces, summer temperatures, and labels.
-We'll also explore ways to share our map from QGIS to the internet.
+I'd like also explore ways to share this map in the browser.

 ### Sources
 Robert K. Nelson, LaDale Winling, Richard Marciano, Nathan Connolly, et al., “Mapping Inequality,” _American Panorama_, ed.
 Robert K. Nelson and Edward L. Ayers, accessed August 12, 2023, https://dsl.richmond.edu/panorama/redlining.